 You need to see both sides as they each bring a different experience.
 The Brazil side gives you spectacular panoramic views where you can appreciate the full scale of the falls.
 The Argentina side takes you right up close to individual falls and even inside them on the boat ride.

-Final thoughts on the best time to visit Iguazu Falls
+Final thoughts on the spectacular Iguazu Falls

-Following this two-day itinerary across both sides means you’ll fully appreciate why Iguazu Falls is one of South America’s seven natural wonders.
 My first day on the Brazil side left me speechless with those sweeping panoramic views.
 On day two, I was concerned I’d be waterfalled-out.
 Would another full day feel repetitive?
-Absolutely not.
-The Argentina side delivered a completely different experience – getting soaked under the falls on that boat ride was pure exhilaration.
+Far from it.
+The Argentina side delivered a completely different experience – getting soaked under the falls on the boat ride was pure exhilaration.